mm

 • How will you turn a profit on this product?

 At the outset of product development, you need to understand what your end goal is in order to align your teams with a common purpose.
 These types of questions can help you understand and effectively communicate why you’re investing in this product.
-And sometimes the answers reveal a hard truth: just because you can make a smart device, it doesn’t mean you should.
+And sometimes the answers reveal a hard truth: just because you can make a smart device, it doesn’t mean you should

 Go Beyond Smart and Connected Product Design With Data Analytics